HDG-Community/hdg-wiki-two/content/blog/002-affinification.md

 > + affinification (n.):
 > 	1)  the process by which a non-affini sophont is physically transformed into an affini.

 Right?
 Well, no, it's not just that simple.
-If this were the case — if all it took to become an Affini was to replace one's body and mind with phytotech — then every case of Aster-style ship-of-Theseus digitization would technically be a case of affinification as well.
+If this were the case — if all it took to become an Affini was to replace one's body and mind with phytotech — then every case of Aster-style ship-of-Theseus [[digitization]] would technically be a case of affinification as well.
 Hot plant mommy TF is certainly part and parcel of the affinification experience, and I think a big part of the draw, but we're just getting started.

-> * affinification (n.):
+> + affinification (n.):
 > 	1) the process by which a non-affini sophont is physically transformed into an affini.
 > 	2) being recognized as an affini by other affini.